 Here anyhow was someone who must have remembered that little church on the green rising ground, for his father had been rector for nineteen years and was buried close to the lych-gate.

 On the reverse side added later are the names of the other men from the parish who perished in the Great War.
-The lychgate would have been something Sassoon could identify with very strongly.
-One of his two brothers, Hamo Watts Sassoon, who he had played with here in the late 1890s, died of wounds incurred at Gallipoli on board the hospital ship SS Kildonan Castle, 1st November 1915, he was apparently shot in the leg by a sniper while out in front of the wire entanglements on 28th October 1915 at Suvla Bay and contracted sepsis in the wound, he was buried at sea.
+The lychgate would have been something Sassoon could identify with strongly.
+One of his two brothers, Hamo Watts Sassoon, who he had played with here in the late 1890s died of wounds incurred at Gallipoli on board the hospital ship SS Kildonan Castle on the first of November 1915, he was apparently shot in the leg by a sniper while out in front of the wire entanglements on 28th October 1915 at Suvla Bay and contracted sepsis in the wound, he was buried at sea.

 To My Brother